yury-lysogorskiy/lammps/doc/src/fix_langevin_gjf.rst

 this means you cannot do "exact" restarts with this fix, where the simulation continues on the same as if no restart had taken place.
-However, in a statistical sense, a restarted simulation should produce the same behavior.
-The "exact" restart is done with either vfull or vhalf velocity output for as long as the choice of vfull/vhalf is the same for the simulation as it is in the restart file.
+However, in a statistical sense, a restarted simulation should produce the same behavior. additionally, the GJ methods implement noise exclusively within each time step (unlike the BBK thermostat of the fix-langevin).
+The restart is done with either vfull or vhalf velocity output for as long as the choice of vfull/vhalf is the same for the simulation as it is in the restart file.

 The :doc:`fix_modify <fix_modify>` *temp* option is supported by this fix.
 You can use it to assign a temperature :doc:`compute <compute>`